-Finally, investors tend to love blue-chip stocks because the strength of their financial statements means that their passive income from dividends is hardly ever in danger.
-This is especially true if there is broad diversification in the portfolio.
-If we ever get to the point that many of America's premier blue chips are cutting dividends across the board, investors would have much bigger things to worry about than the stock market.
-We're most likely looking at the end of the world as we know it.
+Finally, investors tend to love blue-chip stocks because the strength of their financial statements means that their passive income from dividends is hardly ever in danger, especially if there is broad diversification in the portfolio.
+If we ever were to get to the point that many of America's premier blue chips were cutting dividends across the board, investors would have much bigger things to worry about than the stock market.

 Examples of Blue-Chip Stocks

 Many blue-chip stocks are familiar names, including:

 - Alphabet (GOOGL): Alphabet is a holding company that operates Google, Android, and Chrome and lesser-known companies like Verily and Waymo.
-As of December 2021, it's also worth over $1 trillion.
+As of 2022, it also is worth over $1 trillion.

 From time to time, a former blue-chip stock goes bankrupt, such as the demise of Eastman Kodak in 2012.
 But, even in cases like that, long-term owners can end up making money due to dividends, spin-offs, and tax credits.

 Blue-Chip Stocks as Part of a Diversified Portfolio

-Short of a catastrophic war or outside context event, there has never been a time in history where you'd have gone broke buying blue-chip stocks as a class.
-(Assuming, of course, that you are well diversified, hold for a long enough period, and buy at a good price.)
-Sure, you had periods like 1929-1933, 1973-1974, and 2008-2009, which were times during which many folks watched half of their wealth disappear right before their eyes in terms of quoted market value.
+Short of a catastrophic war or outside context event, there has never been a time in history where you'd have gone broke buying blue-chip stocks as a class (assuming, of course, that you are well diversified, hold for a long enough period, and buy at a good price).
+Sure, you had periods like 1929 to 1933, 1973 to 1974, and 2008 to 2009, which were times when many folks watched half of their wealth disappear right before their eyes in terms of quoted market value.
 That's part of the trade-off.
 Those times will return, again and again.
 If you hold equities, you will feel that pain.

 It's best to keep in mind that blue-chip stocks are often part of a buy-and-hold strategy with a longer timeline.
 They can be a key part of a diversified portfolio that includes lower-risk investments like bonds.